What Do You Do If You're Falsely Accused of a Crime

 The one person you should definitely talk to is an attorney.
 Your conversations with your attorney are protected under attorney-client privilege.
 So, blab away.
-The more information you can give your attorney, the better equipped he or she will be to:
+The more information you can give your attorney, the better equipped they will be to:

-Even after a false accusation has been dismissed, you may still need your attorney ...
+Even if you don't go to jail and a false accusation has been dismissed, you may still need your attorney for a defamation case.

-If you've been falsely accused, you may have a claim for defamation.
+If you've been falsely accused, you may have a claim for defamation of character.
 In a claim for defamation, be it libel or slander, you would have to show that a defendant's statement to a third party harmed your reputation and caused you damages.
 False accusations of serious crimes are often considered libel per se.

-If you've been falsely accused, an experienced criminal defense attorney may be able to help you protect your rights and assess your options.
+If you've been falsely accused, suing might be your next legal action.
+An experienced criminal defense attorney may be able to help you protect your rights and assess your options.

 - Find Criminal Defense Lawyers Near You (FindLaw's Lawyer Directory)

 - Pa.
 Man Falsely Accused as Rapist Gets $85K (FindLaw's Injured)

 - Ohio Police Apologize, Pay for False Accusation (FindLaw's Injured)